 This page provides information on some of the things you’ll need to do if you are successful with your application for a Friendship Grant.

-If your Friendship Grant application is successful, you will need to sign a legally binding agreement with the Department of Foreign Affairs and Trade.
+Friendship Grant recipients are required to sign a legally binding agreement with the Department of Foreign Affairs and Trade.

-Monitoring and evaluation guidance has been drafted to help successful applicants with their reporting to DFAT.
+Monitoring and evaluation guidance has been drafted to help Friendship Grant recipients with their reporting to DFAT.
 It is also provided here so that you and your in-country community partners are aware of how DFAT expects you to collect data to report on the progress of your Activity and explain the change(s) that occurred in the community as a result.

 Friendship Grants Monitoring and Evaluation Guidance Note [PDF 150 KB] | [Word 170 KB]